What is it?

 Although skin cancers can occur in non-sun-exposed areas, the most common location for BCC is the face.

-- Note: This can indicate the presence of an aggressive tumour
+- A scar-like area that is white, yellow or waxy, often has poorly defined borders, and appears shiny and taut.
+Note: This can indicate the presence of an aggressive tumour

 Frequently, two or more features are present in one tumour.
 In addition, basal cell carcinoma sometimes resembles non-cancerous skin conditions such as psoriasis or eczema.

 An estimated 1% of all BCC cases will progress to advanced BCC and either invade the surrounding tissue (locally advanced) or spread to other parts of the body (metastasized).
 This may result in debilitating effects, severe deformities and even death.